FAQs

 - Cologuard® Clinician Brochure.
 Madison, WI: Exact Sciences Corporation.

-In a clinical study of patients aged 50 to 84 years, the Cologuard test demonstrated 92% sensitivity across CRC stages I to IV compared to 74% sensitivity for FIT.* In terms of specificity, the Cologuard test demonstrated 87% specificity overall† vs 95% with FIT.1
+In a clinical study of patients aged 50 to 84 years, the Cologuard test demonstrated 92% sensitivity across colorectal cancer (CRC) stages I to IV compared to 74% sensitivity for the fecal immunochemical test (FIT).* In terms of specificity, the Cologuard test demonstrated 87% specificity overall† vs 95% with FIT.1

 - OC FIT-CHEK, Polymedco, Inc.